 In a basic system, like the Imagine midbass, the Imagine tweeters were designed to be installed coaxially with the midbass, or as a component system in the original factory tweeter locations, such as those typically found in many newer-generation vehicles, most often at the top of the door, or in the "a-pillar."
+Conversely, many will find that the I57-2 is a direct drop-in fit in many Harley Davidson® motorcycles.
 The obvious "path of least resistance" is to leave the Imagine speakers in their coaxial mode.
 If you do decide to use the Imagine set as a component system, and if your vehicle is older, or did not come with factory tweeter locations, you may need to install the tweeters in a bit of a custom fashion.
 Not to fear though - we have included several different options for easily mounting the tweeters, so you can decide which will work the best for your application.
 Since the tweeters are a sealed-back design, they can be placed anywhere without having to provide airspace or any type of enclosure.

 Hybrid Audio Technologies highly recommends that the tweeter placement be the subject of your own experimentation.
-This can be accomplished by leaving some excess wire length for the tweeter, and experimenting with different potential mounting locations by temporarily attaching the tweeter using double stick tape, Velcro[®], etc.
+This can be accomplished by leaving some excess wire length for the tweeter, and experimenting with different potential mounting locations by temporarily attaching the tweeter using double stick tape, Velcro®, etc.